-MOG forests in the contiguous US make up nearly 36% of all forest structural classes, most being in the western part of the country (DellaSala et al., 2022).
+MOG forests in the contiguous US make up nearly 36% of all forest structural classes, and they are primarily in the western part of the country (DellaSala et al., 2022).
 This makes sense considering that most American MOG forests were removed with the influx of European colonization for settlement or agriculture, thus provoking federal protection for many remaining MOG forests by the time settlers made it to the Pacific coast (Johnson and Swanson 2009).
 In the PNW specifically, 72% of original OG conifer forests have been lost since European settlement, leaving the region with 4.67 million hectares of OG conifer forest and 4.76 million hectares of mature conifer forest (Strittholt, DellaSala, and Jiang, 2006).